edgi-govdata-archiving/overview/GSoC_Proposal_Automated_Change_Monitoring_ML_NLP.md

 Following needs will be met in my project :-
 1. Dataset -

-After intense deliberation with analysts, subject matter experts (domain experts), we would stitch together a corpus of highly influential and important keywords in the domain of environment.
+After intense deliberation with analysts, subject matter experts (domain experts), we would stitch together a corpus of highly influential and important keywords in the domain of environmental data and its archival.

 2. Classifier -

 Using ML techniques (classification algorithms), the diff (from PageFreezer,Versionista) will be categorized as an important, relevant change or an irrelevant change by making use of the curated dataset.
+It will primarily be a Supervised approach towards classification of change.
+The algorithms that can be tried include (but not restricted to) - Support Vector machines, K-nearest neighbour, Random Forest.

-Output of the classifier will be cross-checked with the outcomes from NLP techniques (LDA and Summarizer)
+Output of such a classifier will be cross-checked with the outcomes from NLP techniques (LDA and Summarizer).
+This will enable us to ensure the legitimacy of our findings.
+Various test conditions need to be finalized so that classification is done with as high accuracy as possible.

 3. Priority Algorithm -